Shirtless man attempts to 'roundhouse kick' construction worker

 "I’m alright, not hurt, but definitely shaken," the worker said.

-The man then ran over the top of the hood of a vehicle parked behind the train station and fled on a push bike, witnesses say.
+The man then ran over the bonnet of a vehicle parked behind the train station and fled on a push bike, witnesses say.

 Two police officers arrived at the scene shortly after and were seen speaking with the victims.